Bilal-Ehsan/Chatbot/README.md

 Train and add a local image classification model and evaluate it

 ## Task D:
-Add a cloud-based image classification service
+Add a cloud-based image classification service, as well as additional cognitive services